Justin Wells (American football)

-Justin Wells (born January 16, 1988) is an American football guard for the High Country Grizzlies of the National Arena League (NAL).
+Justin Wells (born January 16, 1988) is an American former football guard.
+He played for the High Country Grizzlies of the National Arena League (NAL).

 Background

 Wells was born and grew up in Baltimore, Maryland.
 He attended Baltimore City Public Schools and graduated in 2006 from the Baltimore Polytechnic Institute.
 While at Poly he played football and threw the shot on the school's track team.

 College career

 Wells was the starting right guard and a key member of an offensive that set St. Augustine College's single season records for points (28.3) and total offensive yards (318.5) in 2010.
 That season, the Falcons won the Pioneer Bowl, defeating nationally ranked Fort Valley State 20-9.
 It was the first bowl win in school history.

 Inn 2010, Wells was selected to play in two postseason all-star games: the Dixie Gridiron Classic and HBCU Classic.

 Wells graduated with a degree in political science from St. Augustine's University.